LeoNavel/Calculosa/README.md

 # Calculosa
+♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥
-Da best calculator for ya
+Da best calculator for ya and for yo friends
+Enjoy with pleasure
+Use wisely
+Love kittens and cats
+♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥

 ## Contributors
 * Filip Conka filip@conka.pro